Japan SubsidiaryReading Time: 2 minutes

 You will also need to hire individuals to work as directors in the Japan office or move current employees to Japan, often creating a significant strain on your resources.
 Companies cannot hire employees until they officially set up a subsidiary, meaning you could lose valuable talent while you file the paperwork, find an office, and create bank accounts.

-Globalization Partner’s employer of record service takes the stress out of employment compliance and Japan subsidiary laws.
-We place your company’s liability on our shoulders.
+Globalization Partners takes the stress out of employment compliance and Japan subsidiary laws.
+As the employer of record, we place your company’s liability on our shoulders.
 Any litigation or compliance issues fall to us instead of you so that all you need to worry about is operating your business.

-Contact us today to learn more about our services and start working with us for all your Japan subsidiary needs.
+Contact us today to learn more about our comprehensive solution and start working with us for all your Japan subsidiary needs.